sivagms/acrdocs/container-registry-get-started-azure-cli.md

 <properties
-   pageTitle="Container registries with the CLI | Microsoft Azure" description="Get started using the Azure Container Registry service with the Azure CLI 2.0 Preview" services="container-registry" documentationCenter="" authors="stevelas"
+   pageTitle="Create a container registry with the CLI | Microsoft Azure" description="Get started creating and managing Azure container registries with the Azure CLI 2.0 Preview" services="container-registry" documentationCenter="" authors="stevelas"